pol-33/ccbda-labs/Readme.md

 2. **Attack Surface**: Every publicly accessible service increases the attack surface of our infrastructure, making it vulnerable to SQL injection attacks, DDoS attacks, and other malicious activities.

+**How to do manual maintenance when necessary:**

+To perform manual maintenance on the database while keeping it secure:

-**How to do manual maintenance when necessary:** Set up a VPN connection to the AWS VPC and access the database through the private network.
+1. **Use VPN**: Set up a VPN connection to the AWS VPC and access the database through the private network.

+2. **Use a Bastion Host**: Set up an EC2 instance in the same VPC as the RDS instance and SSH into it, then connect to the database from there.

+3. **Temporary Access (not recommendable)**: Temporarily add your current IP address to the security group, perform maintenance, then immediately remove it.

 ## ❓ Question 2: Using the above configuration file, what steps will you follow to have the web application running in your local Docker use the AWS RDS database engine?